 Place baguette cubes on prepared baking sheet and toss with 1 tsp. olive oil.
 Season with a pinch of salt and pepper.

-In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), and ¼ cup water until well-mixed.
+In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), and ¼ cup water.
 Season with a pinch of pepper.